1934 Lithuanian coup attempt: Rising discontent

 Lithuania was affected by the Great Depression.
-The agricultural exports plummeted which stirred up discontent among Lithuanian farmers.
+The agricultural exports plummeted, which stirred up discontent among Lithuanian farmers.
 At the same time, the funding for the Lithuanian Army was reduced.
-Many military officers sympathized or supported Voldemaras.
-This was particularly true among the younger generation of officers who compiled lists of "foreign" and thus "unreliable" older officers and tried to push them out of the military.
+Many military officers sympathized with or supported Voldemaras.
+This was particularly true among the younger generation of officers, who compiled lists of "foreign" and thus "unreliable" older officers and tried to push them out of the military.
 After 1929, Smetona attempted to cleanse the military of Voldemaras supporters.
 After a few relatively calm and stable years, voldemarininkai began returning from internal exile and reestablishing their contacts with the military.
 In fall 1933, a group of young officers drafted six points of demands that called for the restoration of the spirit and goals of the December 1926 coup, removal of Prime Minister Juozas Tūbelis, reinstatement of Voldemaras, and reestablishment of the Iron Wolf.
-The officers were critical of Tūbelis government which was in power since 1929.
+The officers were critical of Tūbelis' government, which had been in power since 1929.
 They saw it as stagnant, incapable, and nepotistic.

 In February 1934, Voldemaras published an article in Tautos balsas criticizing the government policies in the Klaipėda Region and worsening relations with Nazi Germany.
 The article was banned in Lithuania and the issue of Tautos balsas was confiscated, but the article was somehow published in Preussische Zeitung in Germany.
 Voldemaras faced trial which was to convene on 12 June 1934.
 In March and May 1934, the democratic governments in Latvia (see 1934 Latvian coup d'état) and Estonia were overthrown.
-In May 1934, leaflets with the names of people who were allegedly spying for the State Security Department were distributed among the soldiers causing much disturbance and discontent.
+In May 1934, leaflets with the names of people who were allegedly spying for the State Security Department were distributed among the soldiers, causing much disturbance and discontent.
 At the same time, a delegation of young officers visited Smetona and demanded a government change.
 Rumors about the planned coup reached the president and the government, but they took little action and only ordered the police in Kaunas to be alert and strengthen its posts.